 The published time series are prepared by aggregating the data, primarily of supervisory purpose (COREP, FINREP data), submitted to the MNB.
-The data content is determined by Commission Implementing Regulation No 680/2014/2014 of 16 April 2014, laying down implementing technical standards with regard to supervisory reporting of institutions according to Regulation No 575/2013/EU of the European Parliament and of the Council.
+The data content is determined by Comission Implementing Regulation (EU) 2021/451 of 17 December 2020 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to supervisory reporting of institutions and repealing Implementing Regulation (EU) No 680/2014.
 When the data source is other than this, it will be noted separately.